 In Oklahoma, these rules cover a wide range of issues and legal areas, including:

 - Social welfare

-If the negligence of another party caused you to sustain an injury in a car accident, you might be able to use the Sooner State’s statutes to sue them for damages.
+If the negligence of another party caused you to sustain an injury in a car or truck crash, you might be able to use the Sooner State's statutes to sue them for damages.
 However, it is essential to note that the same laws that give you the right to pursue compensation can also limit how you do so.